 Being new to the Mirrorless department, the Z6 needs some polish.
 The auto-focus isn’t as fast or as great as Sony’s offerings, but the camera offers comparable features such as 4k video capture, 12 fps continuous shooting, in-body image stabilization, 24.5 Megapixels, and much more.

-The Z6 is an all-around camera and like the Sony A7III, a great travel camera.
-When the Z line matures (more lenses coming), I would be hard press not consider Nikon again in the future.
+The Z6 is an all-around camera and like the Sony A7III, a great camera.
+When the Z line matures (more lenses coming), I would be hard press not to consider Nikon again in the future.